 "In 2017, global ad revenue losses due to adblock were estimated to be $42 billion."

 Publishers typically lose from 15-30% of ad revenue to adblockers, according to various research reports such as Interactive Advertising Bureau (IAB).
 Adblock losses vary by publisher niche and audience segments, the number of page or ad views per month, ad inventory fill rate, and average CPM rate for each publisher.
 YouTube star PewDiePie, whose real name is Felix Kjellberg, confirmed his adblock losses had grown to as much as 40% of ad revenue.
-Such losses can be devastating to a smaller blogger, YouTuber, niche content or local news site.
-For a large news publisher with 1M visitors or more per month, the losses can exceed the cost of multiple staff positions, making it harder for them to produce the same level of quality content.
+Such losses can be devastating to a smaller blogger, YouTuber, niche content or local news site, driving interest in adblock circumvention across the publisher industry.
+For a large news publisher with 1M visitors or more per month, the losses can exceed the cost of multiple staff positions, even seven-digit losses are due to adblockers, making it harder for publishers to produce the same level of quality content.

 Want to know how much you are losing to adblockers?